antkeeper/superbuild/README.md

 # Antkeeper Superbuild

+This repository contains a CMake superbuild system and all dependencies required to build Antkeeper.

 ## Download

-Use Git to download the `antkeeper-superbuild` repository and all of its submodules:
+Download the `antkeeper-superbuild` repository and all of its Git submodules:

-	git clone --recursive git@cjhoward.org:antkeeper-superbuild.git
+	git clone --recursive <repo url>

 ## Configuration & Building